ekmett/ad/README.markdown

  * `Numeric.AD` computes using whichever mode or combination thereof is suitable to each individual combinator.
 This mode is the default, re-exported by `Numeric.AD`
  * `Numeric.AD.Mode.Forward` provides basic forward-mode AD.
 It is good for computing simple derivatives.
  * `Numeric.AD.Mode.Sparse` computes a sparse forward-mode AD tower.
 It is good for higher derivatives or large numbers of outputs.
+ * `Numeric.AD.Mode.Kahn` computes with reverse-mode AD.
+It is good for computing a few outputs given many inputs.
  * `Numeric.AD.Mode.Reverse` computes with reverse-mode AD.
-It is good for computing a few outputs given many inputs.
- * `Numeric.AD.Mode.Wengert` computes with reverse-mode AD.
-It is good for computing a few outputs given many inputs, when not using sparks.
+It is good for computing a few outputs given many inputs, when not using sparks heavily.
  * `Numeric.AD.Mode.Tower` computes a dense forward-mode AD tower useful for higher derivatives of single input functions.
  * `Numeric.AD.Newton` provides a number of combinators for root finding using Newton's method with quadratic convergence.
  * `Numeric.AD.Halley` provides a number of combinators for root finding using Halley's method with cubic convergence.
+ * `Numeric.AD.Rank1.*` provides combinators for AD that are strictly rank-1.
+This makes it easier to flip and contort them with higher order functions at the expense of type safety when it comes to infinitsimal confusion.

 ### Combinators